jonahbeckford/dk/docs/SPECIFICATION.md

   1. Return dangling symlinks as the return value of `request.io.realpath`
   2. Bind those symlinks (ex. `ln -s -f` on Unix) to correct locations after the Lua rule function is finished but immediately before running rule expressions
   3. Bind those symlinks to dangling locations after the rule expressions are finished

+If `relative` is truthy, the path is returned as a relative path from the project base directory.
+Since, especially on Windows, not all paths can be made relative, the conversion to a relative path is best-effort.

+Without `relative`, at the discretion of the build system implementation the returned path may be an absolute path or a relative path.

 #### request.io.toasset